vsaitejasgitorg/learn-linux/README.md

 - Portability - its portability nature has led to its wide adoption in diverse environments from embedded systems and smartphones to servers and supercomputers.
 - Command-Line Interface (CLI) - it offers a powerful CLI, providing users with extensive control over system functions.

+ ## Understanding Directory Hierarchy
+In Linux, understanding the directory hierarchy is crucial for efficient navigation and file management.
+A Linux system’s directory structure, also known as the Filesystem Hierarchy Standard (FHS), is a defined tree structure that helps to prevent files from being scattered all over the system and instead organise them in a logical and easy-to-navigate manner.

+- /: Root directory, the top level of the file system.
+- /home: User home directories.
+- /bin: Essential binary executables.
+- /sbin: System administration binaries.
+- /etc: Configuration files.
+- /var: Variable data (logs, spool files).
+- /usr: User programs and data.
+- /lib: Shared libraries.
+- /tmp: Temporary files.